 - Learn more about Advanced Threat Protection in Azure SQL Managed Instance.

-- Learn more about Azure Defender for SQL.
+- Learn more about Microsoft Defender for SQL.

 - Learn more about Azure SQL Database auditing

-- Learn more about Azure security center For more information on pricing, see the Azure SQL Database pricing page
+- Learn more about Microsoft Defender for Cloud For more information on pricing, see the Azure SQL Database pricing page